henrybv/comic-book/README.md

 ## Viewing this project:

-*Note: Our Application is still under development, and our deployment is currently in beta.
+*Note: Our Application is under testing for release, and is open to beta users.
+To try the app with all its native mobile functionality, please email Henry at hbn2018@icloud.com with your name and nature of request.
+Thanks for your interest in seeing this come to life!

-To test out the app, follow these brief instructions:
+To test out the app on Web (limited functionality), follow these brief instructions:

 Chrome (recommended):
   1. Go to www.comicpowwow.com in a chrome browser